What Is A Solid State Battery?

 Lithium metal anodes have a much higher theoretical capacity than graphite, which is why they are central to major energy density improvements.

-However, achieving stable lithium metal cycling remains a key technical challenge in solid-state battery development.
+However, achieving stable lithium metal cycling remains a key technical challenge in battery solid state development.

 solid state battery vs lithium ion